 - You are welcome to publicize your sessions in advance, but only those in attendance at ProductCamp are able to vote.

-- The deadline to submit session topics is Friday, March 1, 2019 at 11:59 PM.
+- The deadline to submit session topics is Friday, February 28, 2020 at 11:59 PM CT.
 No additional sessions can be submitted after that time.

 Okay, now with all of that out of the way — go ahead and submit your session using this form!